kazou27/Demo/README.md

 Just a first repo to get started.

 This line has been added locally on my pc.
 Imma try to commit it now!

+Yet another line of code.
+This is crazy.